LuizEduPP/luizedupp/readme.md

 ### Hello, I'm Luiz Eduardo 👋
 - 👩‍💻 I'm a Web Developer
-- 🔥 I'm studying Delphi, PHP, Java (Android) all time
+- 🔥 I'm studying React, Delphi, PHP, Java and other languages all time
 - 🐾 I have 5 cats

 <div>